You want smart political talk without the meltdowns?

 And by the way, I'm beating all of you at it.

-It's like you have no idea the amount of work that goes into doing a three-hour radio show, a one-hour TV news show every single night.
+It's like you have no idea the amount of work that goes into doing a three-hour radio show, a one-hour TV new show every single night and the amount of research and sources that we need.

-I'm not comparing myself to a marine.
+I'm not comparing myself to a Marine.

 I'm saying that I am very disciplined.